tmhglnd/mercury/docs/07-environment.md

 ## Show Variables

-View the current `ring`'s that are created in a dictionary.
+View the current `ring`'s that are created from the code in a dictionary.

 ## Show Audiofiles